 This recipe is incredibly simple to make.
 It would be a great recipe for a child to help bake.

-There are a lot of variations of chess pies these days, but the original recipe was a vanilla flavor.
+There are a lot of variations of chess pies these days, but the original recipe was vanilla flavor.
 I have recipes for Lemon Chess Pie and Apple Chess Pie, which has an amazing streusel topping!

 I hope you enjoy this chocolate version.